Long-term prediction intervals with many covariates: Prediction interval for error process

 The quantity $\psi_{k,q}$ (\ref{eq:pred density}) measures the contribution (read change in $q$-th norm) of $\epsilon_0$, the innovation at step 0, on the conditional or predictive density at step $k$.
 We shall make the following assumptions: \begin{enumerate}[i.] \item For short-range dependence: $\Psi_{0,2}<\infty$ where $\Psi_{m,q}=\sum_{k=m}^{\infty}\psi_{k,q}$; for long-range dependence: $\Psi_{0,2}$ can possibly be infinite; \item (DEN) There exists a constant $c_0 <\infty$ such that almost surely,

-\end{enumerate} The (DEN) implies that the marginal density $f(u) = E{f_1(u|\mathcal{F}_0)} \leq c_0.$ Recall the sufficient conditions for the linear cases in \citet{zhou10} were based on the coefficients of the linear process.
-Here, the conditions for both short- and long-range dependent errors are based on the predictive dependence measure.
+\end{enumerate} The (DEN) implies that the marginal density $f(u) = \IE{f_1(u|\mathcal{F}_0)} \leq c_0.$ Recall the sufficient conditions for the linear cases in \citet{zhou10} were based on the coefficients of the linear process.
+Here, the conditions for both short-range and long-range dependent errors here were transferred onto predictive dependence measure.
 We assume: